-Institutes in Research Methods (ECR: BCSER: IRM) awards support field-initiated institutes that provide participants with training in upto-date applications of computational, quantitative, qualitative, and evaluative research methods that advance the participants' skills and competencies in STEM education research.
-Participants are expected to receive practical experience in developing and refining a research topic that could form the basis of a pilot project.
+Institutes in Research Methods (ECR: BCSER: IRM) awards support field-initiated institutes that provide participants with training in up-to-date applications of computational, quantitative, qualitative, and evaluative research methods that advance the participants' skills and competencies in STEM education research.
+Institute activities must be relevant to the specific methodology focus proposed.
+Participants are expected to receive practical experience in developing and refining a research topic that could be investigated further.
 Eligible participants may include investigators at any stage in their career development.

-Proposals to conduct Institutes in Research Methods may present a comprehensive array of courses, summer sessions, seminars, or short topics or more focused modules and evidence of successful prior experience in conducting similar institutes.
-Proposals should include plans to involve faculty and postdoctoral researchers from underrepresented groups and minority serving institutions.
+Participants may include investigators at any stage in their career development, and IRM proposals must provide evidence of the demand for the training proposed for the targeted participants.
+Proposals to conduct Institutes in Research Methods may present a comprehensive array of courses, summer sessions, seminars, or short topics or more focused modules.
+Proposals should describe successful prior experience in conducting similar institutes and discuss how the institute will evaluate its success.
+Proposals should include plans to involve faculty and postdoctoral researchs from underrepresented groups and minority serving institutions.
 Eligible Institute topics include, but are not be limited to, advances in the following research methodologies: